edridgedsouza/DrosoChilla/README.md

 ## License

-This work is subject to the MIT License.
+This work is open-source and subject to the MIT License.
 Copyright 2016 Edridge D'Souza and Markstein Lab.